discos/doc/developer/howto/github/branch_and_merge.rst

   nothing to commit, working tree clean
   $ git branch
   * master
-  $ echo "DISCOS is in use at three italian radio telescopes" >> README.md
+  $ echo "DISCOS is in use at three Italian radio telescopes" >> README.md
   $ git status
   On branch master
   Your branch is up-to-date with 'origin/master'.